 - Use feedback from faculty or creative industry professionals to select your best work

-- Show your range, but do not include everything you have ever done in your portfolio.
-Select pieces that are relevant to the employer or gallery you are approaching.
+- Show your range, but do not include everything you have ever done

 If properly organized, your portfolio will demonstrate to clients how your skills will meet their needs and how they can profit from hiring you.